FelixOnline/v2/content/articles/2016-10-14-science-museum-exhibition-criticised.md

 subtitle: >
   They’ve landed themselves in hot, oily water
 date: "2016-10-14 09:30:09 +0100"

 # Attributes from Felix Online V1
 id: "6328"
 old_path: /news/6328/science-museum-exhibition-criticised
 aliases:
  - /news/6328/science-museum-exhibition-criticised
+imported: true
+comments:
+ - I wouldnt be surprised if the two college communications staff also find themselves in a fairly sticky situation given this has led to the college becoming associated with the storyAlso probably worth noting that the policy from 201415 at Union Council about Fossil Free Imperial actually was voted against as a whole and instead had 3 out of 4 resolves supported individually Specifically the Union said it would recognise divestment as a tool engage with the endowment board and ask the college to create an ethical investment policy It did not commit to supporting the petition that the policy was recommending Partially this is because we felt it might not be in the best interests of some of our students Geologists for instance to actively oppose some of their main graduate employers However the campaign was eligible for and I believe funded through our campaigns fund  which is there to help enable all groups of students to organise campaigns about issues that matter to them without committing th

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true